 5 Walnut Street, Northampton

-Valley CDC developed these 3 homeownership initiatives between 1997 -2000.
+Valley Community Development developed these 3 homeownership initiatives between 1997 -2000.
 The properties were acquired, rehabbed and sold to low-income first time homebuyers.
 Additionally, 65-67 N. Main Street and 5 Walnut Street each included an income-restricted three-bedroom rental apartment.

 Millbank Apartments | 18-34-79 Michelman Avenue, Northampton

-Valley CDC purchased 10 two-bedroom units in a distressed condominium project in December 1992 along with the development rights to build an additional 12-24 units.
+Valley Community Development purchased 10 two-bedroom units in a distressed condominium project in December 1992 along with the development rights to build an additional 12-24 units.
 A 10 unit building (34 Michelman) was completed in the summer of 2004 along with the moderate rehabilitation of 18 Michelman and minor rehab to 79 Michelman.
-Valley owns 24 family apartments.
+Valley Community Development owns 24 family apartments.

 Go West | 1-3 North Main Street, Florence

 Completed in November 2005.
-Valley CDC substantially renovated an existing SRO, which now contains 17 enhanced single room occupancies and two retail spaces on the first floor, including Cup and Top Cafe.
+Valley Community Development substantially renovated an existing SRO, which now contains 17 enhanced single room occupancies and two retail spaces on the first floor, including The Freckled Fox Cafe.
 Four rental subsidies are set aside for clients of the Department of Mental Health (DMH) and seven units are set aside for homeless individuals.
 The remaining six (6) units are rented to tenants who are at or below 60% of the area median income.

 School Street | 46-48 School Street, Northampton

 8-unit affordable family rental apartments that were completed in November 2008.

 Parsons Village | 71 Parsons Street, Easthampton

 38 affordable family rental apartments completed in August 2015.
 These townhouse-style apartments are equipped with highly energy efficient features.
 The development consists of studio, one-bedroom, two-bedroom, and three-bedroom apartments that are located around a common green with a community building with laundry facilities and a playground.
 The property is currently managed by HAPHousing.